Connect to a Remote Server with VS Code

 Option 1: code-server —link

-Note: code-server —link will not proxy your SSH server.
-Other options, such as inlets can do this for you.
+Note: 'code-server' —link will not proxy your SSH server.
+The next option can do this for you.

 Alex Ellis, the founder of Inlets (and OpenFaaS), and I connected and he provided some excellent support when preparing this guide.
 Inlets offers a lot of flexibility when it comes to self-hosting tunnels, but also has the inletsctl tool to get up and running quickly!